 Renge, who is either really funny or really annoying depending on who you talk to.

 Haruhi.
 Fans will either find her apathy and snarkiness around shoujo males whom the heroine usually blushes around 24/7 to be refreshing and serving as a better "role model" for the average teenage viewer/reader, or make her bland and contributing little to the plot other than to be a generic snarker, and find her being an oblivious Dude Magnet for no other apparent reason but that she's "cute!!!" to be obnoxious.
 It also got turned around later in the manga when she realized that she'd fallen for Tamaki; fans who didn't find her smitten attitude around him to be hilarious believed that she had turned into exactly the stereotypical heroine they had loved her for not being.
 Even as she more or less returned to her old self after calming down from her initial reaction, it still didn't keep the fans who had expected her to be a unique heroine who didn't have to end up with the male protagonist from leaving and never coming back.

-Tamaki is debatably the most popular character in the series, but there are also those who just finds him annoying.
+Tamaki is debatably the most popular character in the series, but there are also those who just find him annoying.

 In one episode there's a scene where the twins are lying in bed in front of their maids.
 One of them pulls off the covers and reveals he's wearing a colorful elephant head on his crotch, that blasts confetti into the air.
 This is not given any lines, and it goes onto the next scene quickly afterwards, with this never being explained or mentioned again, except for a brief moment that implies that they plan on doing it again.
 (The elephant head is a common way to censor out nudity, so that's probably what that was.)